 sqs event will hook up your existing SQS Queue to a Lambda function.
 Serverless won't create a new queue for you.

 IMPORTANT: AWS is not supporting FIFO queue to trigger Lambda function so your queue(s) must be a standard queue.

 functions: compute: handler: handler.compute events: # These are all possible formats - sqs: arn:aws:sqs:region:XXXXXX:MyFirstQueue - sqs: arn: Fn::GetAtt: - MySecondQueue - Arn - sqs: arn: Fn::ImportValue: MyExportedQueueArnId - sqs: arn: Fn::Join: - ':' - - arn - aws - sqs - Ref: AWS::Region - Ref: AWS::AccountId - MyOtherQueue

 For the SQS event integration, you can set the

-batchSize, which effects how many SQS messages will be included in a single Lambda invocation.
+batchSize, which effects how many SQS messages can be included in a single Lambda invocation.
 The default

 batchSize is 10, and the max